 The Agency Capability Review Program establishes, for the first time, a sectorwide approach to improvement by identifying the capabilities needed to be a high performing agency in the Western Australian context.

-Reviews use a new framework that sets out 21 capabilities, grouped under the 5 most significant areas of public sector management and administration.
+Reviews use a framework that sets out 21 capabilities, grouped under the 5 most significant areas of public sector management and administration.

-Each review is led by a trained and independent reviewer external to the agency and supported by a dedicated team at the Commission.
+Each review is led by a independent reviewer external to the agency and supported by a dedicated team at the Commission.
 The review provides the agency with a clear understanding of its current capabilities, including both strengths and areas for improvement.

 A review report gives the agency’s leaders vital details on where to focus their efforts for maximum performance improvement.
 Reviews also showcase good practice that can be shared with other agencies.